Martimiz/silverstripe-languageprefix/docs/en/index.md

 ## Installation ##
+Rename the module to 'languageprefix' and copy to the root of your site.
 Make sure the [Translatable module](https://github.com/silverstripe/silverstripe-translatable) is installed and enabled on your website.
-Then add the following to your _config.php (enabled by default):
+Then add the following to your _config.php (enabled by default) and do a /dev/build?flush=1:

 	:::php
 	Object::add_extension('Page', 'LanguagePrefix');
 	Object::add_extension('Page_Controller', 'LanguagePrefix_Controller');

-Next you need to add this single bit of code to your Page class.
+`Important:` next you need to add the following bit of code to your `Page` class.
 This will will make sure that all pagelinks on your website will have the language prefix added to them:

 	:::php
 	/**